RyanMalt/ProjectionConstants/README.txt

 Welcome to my system for rapidly training feedforward neural networks!
 Hopefully, this code will serve you well.
+Please note that currently the documentation is not quite up to date.
+File formats and new features have been added, though the code itself should hopefully be relatively clear until I can get around to proper documentation.

 Installation: